 The marketplace is buoyant and we have seen growth in the electronics industry particularly in middle and eastern Europe.
-Our product is in the biggest brands in the world supplying companies that want the support and service that we provide in these volume and fast paced production facilities.
+Our product is in the biggest brands in the world supplying companies that want the support and service that we provide in these volume and fast paced production facilities. take a larger slice of a smaller cake.

-We also have seen hard work pay off in less buoyant markets such as Northern Ireland where there has been dogged determination by the team to take a larger slice of a smaller cake.
 So much so that their site is bursting at the seams and they will be moving to a new and larger facility soon.
+Together with the strategic team we put a plan together to open a site in Barcelona to capitalise on the growing automotive and electronics sectors.
+We now have an ultra-modern site in a great location, close to the automotive clusters, and we have been operational since March 2017.

+We also have seen hard work pay off in less buoyant markets such as Northern Ireland where there has been dogged determination by the team to